5. Exhortations, 4:8-6:10

 adelfoi (oV) "brothers" - Used of fellow believers.

-epaggeliaV (a) gen. "of promise" - Emphatic, due to the position of the word in the sentence.
+epaggeliaV (a) gen. "of promise" - [are children] of promise.
+Emphatic, due to the position of the word in the sentence.
 The genitive is probably adverbial, causal, "you were born because of this promise", CEV; consecutive, "as a result of his promise", TEV; even instrumental, "we are children born by promise", Phillips.
 Possibly better adjectival, attributive, limiting children; "children who owe their existence to God's Promise", Ridderbos, or ablative, source / origin, "children born out of a promise."

 As Ishmael persecuted Isaac, so Jews, particularly Judaizers (nomist believers), will harass Christ's disciples.